The Excel Sheet function returns the Sheet number for a specified reference.

 Where the supplied [value] argument is a reference to an Excel sheet or a part of an Excel sheet.
 This is an optional argument which, if omitted, defaults to the sheet that contains the function.

-The spreadsheets below show examples of the Excel Sheet function.
+The spreadsheets below show four examples of the Excel Sheet function.

-Further examples of the Excel Sheet function are provided on the Microsoft Office website.
+For further examples of the Excel Sheet function, see the Microsoft Office website.

 If you get an error from the Excel Sheet function, this is likely to be one of the following: